SpenceKonde/megaTinyCore/README.md

 These parts do not support using an external crystal like the classic ATtiny parts do, however the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication.

-## There is no hardware reset pin
+## There hardware reset pin is shared with UPDI programming.
-The reset functionality is shared with UPDI; hence, when UPDI programming is enabled, there is no hardware reset pin.
-Luckily, the megaAVR architecture provides the ability to do a software reset:
+It could also be set as a GPIO pin, but we already have two very compelling uses for said pin!

+This has one very troubling consequence - if we want to program via UPDI, we must not make that pin a Reset pin, otherwise we would need to use an HV programmer to reset the chip to allow UPDI programming again.
+At present this process is beyond the scope of this guide (apparently on some silicon revs, it is trivially easy to do, while on others it requires careful timing and a magic KEY signal).
+I hope to be able to point y'all to an affordable re-UPDIFIER in the near future.

+There is a solution to the lack of a hardware reset pin when you need to keep UPDI programming, however - and that is that these parts support a software reset.
+Such a reset can be achieved with the simple command:
 `_PROTECTED_WRITE(RSTCTRL.SWRR,1);`

-You can set an interrupt on a pin to call this in order to create a ersatz reset pin.

-If the optiboot bootloader is used, you may optionally set the UPDI pin to act as reset; in this case it works like the normal reset pin.
-Note that after doing this, HV programming is needed if future UPDI programming is required.
+If you were to set up a "low level" interrupt on a pin, and put that in the ISR, that pin would act as an ersatz reset pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).

 # Features